 An emerging trend is online or virtual banks.
 Not online banking, which most brick & mortar banks provide- but actually banks that are completely online, no bank branches or buildings.
 These are aggressively recruiting customers by eliminating monthly fees, providing competitive services, and customer service.
 Again chat with neighbors and others in your town/country regarding this option.

 I recently opened one of these virtual accounts with Transferwise.
 Transferwise is a company that established itself several years ago with low cost wire transfers from one country to another.
 Transferwise recently began an online banking service called “Borderless Account”.
 With my Borderless account, I can hold money in various foreign currencies from over 40 countries.
 With this type of account, others can pay me IN the foreign currency directly to my Borderless account, or I can pay out to others using the foreign currency directly.
 In my case, I have simply chosen to hold euros in my Borderless account.
 So others can pay me in euros and deposit directly into my Borderless account, or I can pay others in euros directly from this account.
 One advantage of holding foreign currency in my account is the ability to move dollars into euros when the exchange rate is the most positive for me.
 I don’t have to wait to pay a bill or make a purchase before I convert dollars to euros.
 I simply move dollars into euros when the exchange rate is favorable via my Borderless account.
 And then I have banked euros to use when I need them.
 Transferwise even allows you to set up a notification service, so I get emails when the dollar to euro exchange rate significantly changes in my favor.
-There are limitations to this kind of account, for example there is currently no auto bill pay, and there is a cap in how much you can withdraw using the ATM card associated with your account.
+And you can now set up autopay for bills too.
+There are limitations to this kind of account, for example there is a cap in how much you can withdraw using the ATM card associated with your account.

 Remember the Currency app I encouraged you to place on your smart phone?
 Throughout this blog it’s been an important resource for knowing the current exchange rate.
 That app should be your guide in selecting a bank/service to wire your money, as well.
 Over the years, I have wired from my banks- CitiBank and Bank Of America.
 When I reflect back on the terrible exchange rates and high fees I received, I’m thankful for the new services available.
 Here’s two services to consider when wiring money: